richmeij/redx/README.md

 The principle of Redux is simple, and easy to reason about from a component perspective: State changes and your connected component gets new props.
 The *implementation* of Redux, however, can be daunting, especially for beginners.
 And since you have to declare EVERYTHING, it can also get pretty boilerplat-y pretty fast.

 In my experience, MobX has a more user friendly approach, and results in more compact and to the point code.

-In an attempt to make my live easier, I've created this lib.
+But, MobX never really 'clicked' for me the way Redux did.
+So, in an attempt to make working with Redux a little easier, I've created this lib.
 And I really like the way it lets me use Redux.
 So maybe it can help you too.

 # How to use